Margaret Thatcher: Post-Oxford career (1947–1951)

 At a dinner following her formal adoption as Conservative candidate for Dartford in February 1949, she met divorcé Denis Thatcher, a successful and wealthy businessman, who drove her to her Essex train.
 After their first meeting, she described him to Muriel as "not a very attractive creature – very reserved but quite nice".
+In preparation for the election, Roberts moved to Dartford, while she supported herself by working as a research chemist for J. Lyons and Co. in Hammersmith, reportedly as part of a team developing emulsifiers for ice cream.
+As the work was more theoretical in nature than during her prior role with BX Plastics, Roberts found it "more satisfying".
+While at Lyons, she worked under the supervision of Hans Jellinek, who headed the company's physical chemistry section.
+Jellinek assigned her to research the saponification of α-monostearin (glycerol monostearate), which has properties as an emulsifier, stabiliser and food preservative.
+Agar has noted the research may have been connected with the emulsification of ice cream, but only as a possibility.
+In September 1951, their research was published in the Journal of the Science of Food and Agriculture, a recently launched publication of the Society of Chemical Industry, as "The saponification of α-monostearin in a monolayer".
+This would be Roberts's sole scientific publication.
+In 1979, following his former assistant's election as prime minister, Jellinek, by then a professor of physical chemistry at Clarkson University in the United States, said she had done "a very good job" on the project, "showing great determination".
+She sent Jellinek a congratulatory letter upon his retirement in 1984, and another letter shortly before his death two years later.

-In preparation for the election, Roberts moved to Dartford, where she supported herself by working as a research chemist for J. Lyons and Co. in Hammersmith, part of a team developing emulsifiers for ice cream.
-She married at Wesley's Chapel and her children were baptised there, but she and her husband began attending Church of England services and would later convert to Anglicanism.
+Roberts married at Wesley's Chapel and her children were baptised there, but she and her husband began attending Church of England services and would later convert to Anglicanism.

 Early political career

 In the 1950 and 1951 general elections, Roberts was the Conservative candidate for the Labour seat of Dartford.
 The local party selected her as its candidate because, though not a dynamic public speaker, Roberts was well-prepared and fearless in her answers.
 A prospective candidate, Bill Deedes, recalled: "Once she opened her mouth, the rest of us began to look rather second-rate."
 She attracted media attention as the youngest and the only female candidate; in 1950, she was the youngest Conservative candidate in the country.
 She lost on both occasions to Norman Dodds but reduced the Labour majority by 6,000 and then a further 1,000.
 During the campaigns, she was supported by her parents and by her future husband Denis Thatcher, whom she married in December 1951.
-Denis funded his wife's studies for the bar; she qualified as a barrister in 1953 and specialised in taxation.
-Later that same year their twins Carol and Mark were born, delivered prematurely by Caesarean section.
+She trained at the Inns of Court School of Law (now part of The City Law School) and qualified as a barrister in 1953 (specialising in taxation).
+Denis funded his wife's studies for the bar.
+Later that same year, their twins Carol and Mark were born, delivered prematurely by Caesarean section.